Radon-Resistant New Construction for Home Buyers

 - Radon is a naturally occurring, radioactive gas found in soil and rock.
 It seeps into homes through cracks in the foundation, walls and joints.

-- In some parts of the country, ground water can be a major source of radon.
-All homes should be tested for radon.
+- All homes should be tested for radon.

 - Among non-smokers, radon is the leading cause of lung cancer in the United States.